/ Anderson Creek Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a lasting condition, you may be able to receive ongoing financial support under North Carolina law.
-These entitlements are intended to make up for the lasting impact of your injury on your future employment potential.
+If your workplace injury results in a permanent disability, you may be able to receive additional benefits under North Carolina law.
+These entitlements are designed to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: